 Restructuring and Plant Closing Costs.
-As of December 31, 2002, we had a reserve for restructuring and plant closing costs related to the closure of our Polyurethanes' Shepton Mallet, U.K. manufacturing facility of \$7.1 million recorded in accrued liabilities.
+As of December 31, 2002, we had a \$7.1 million reserve for restructuring and plant closing costs related to the closure of our Shepton Mallet, U.K. Polyurethanes manufacturing facility recorded in accrued liabilities.
 The entire amount was related to workforce reductions.
-During the first half of 2003, we made cash payments of \$3.4 million relating to this charge.
+We made cash payments related to this restructuring of \$3.1 million, \$0.3 million and \$1.0 million in the first, second and third quarters of 2003, respectively.
+The unpaid reserve remains in accrued liabilities.

-On March 11, 2003, we announced that, in our Polyurethanes segment, we were integrating our global flexible products division into our global derivatives division, and we recorded a charge of \$17.1 million in the first quarter 2003.
-In June 2003, the Polyurethanes segment announced a further restructuring at its Rozenburg, Netherlands site.
-This charge represents severance costs and is estimated to total approximately \$10.4 million, which will be recorded through December 2005.
-During the three months ended June 30, 2003, \$1.4 million was recorded as a restructuring charge.
-These Polyurethanes segment charges represent severance and are included in accrued liabilities.
-Also in June 2003, we announced that our Performance Products segment would close a number of plants at our Whitehaven, UK facility and recorded a charge of \$20.1 million in the second quarter 2003.
-This charge represents \$11.4 million relating to an impairment of assets at Whitehaven (in connection with the plant shutdowns) and \$8.7 million of severance costs.
-These charges are part of an overall corporate cost reduction program that is expected to be implemented and recorded from 2003 to 2005.
+On March 11, 2003, our Polyurethanes segment announced that it would integrate its global flexible products division into its urethane specialties division, and recorded a restructuring charge of \$17.1 million in the first quarter of 2003 for workforce reductions.
+In June 2003, the Polyurethanes segment announced further restructuring at its Rozenburg, Netherlands site.
+The charge for this restructuring is estimated to total approximately \$10.4 million and will be recorded through December 2005.
+During the second and third quarters of 2003 respectively, charges of \$1.4 million and \$3.7 million were taken for workforce reductions relating to this restructuring.
+We made cash payments of \$0.8 million, \$5.6 million and \$4.5 million in the first, second and third quarters of 2003, respectively, related to these restructuring activities.
+The unpaid reserve remains in accrued liabilities.

+In June 2003, we announced that our Performance Products segment would close a number of plants at our Whitehaven, UK facility and recorded a charge of \$20.1 million in the second quarter 2003.
+This charge represents \$11.4 million relating to an impairment of assets at Whitehaven (in connection with the plant shutdowns) and \$8.7 million of workforce reduction costs.
+These charges are part of an overall cost reduction program for this segment that is expected to be implemented and recorded from 2003 to 2005.
+We made cash payments of \$1.6 million and \$0.3 million in the second and third quarters of 2003, respectively.
+The unpaid reserve remains in accrued liabilities.